EQWorks/common/communications.md

 Asynchronous communication has an innate chaotic nature.
 It should be every participant's, at least initiator's obligation to organize and summarize afterward and write it in well-formatted documentation as a part of our internal knowledge base.
 At a bare minimum, copy the transcript of relevant discussions into a place for future reference or refinement to be retained in the knowledge base.

-## Text by Default

-Before you decide to have a face-to-face or voice/video conference, take some time to organize your thoughts, and write them down.
-Revise it to be as concise as possible.
-If it's not urgently blocking all of your next tasks, asynchronously send this message.

-## Transparent by Default

-Don't be embarrassed about asking "silly" questions.
+Transparent by Default: Don't be embarrassed about asking "silly" questions.
 Try to always write your messages in a publically accessible (or at least a team accessible) channel.
 This way, the information is preserved and become searchable.
 Loosely, it becomes a part of the knowledge base, aside from more formal documentation.

 A few exceptions:

 - When you communicate credentials or secrets, use direct messages, or very well-controlled private channels.
 - When you talk about subjects that are irrelevant to work, use direct messages (but to be honest, wouldn't one of the social media/chat apps fit better?).

-## Budget Communication Time

-For asynchronous communications, try to allocate yourself a relatively fixed schedule to initiate, check and respond to messages.
-To a certain extent, this means try to optimize for the whole block of contiguous time that suits better for your job (knowledge-based, creative endeavors).

-For synchronous communications:
+Nowadays we have way too many channels of receiving information, by choice or otherwise.
+Instead of striving to achieve "Notification Zero", try to be as close as possible to "Everything Zero".
+This means diligently clear or defer any information that is not work-related.
+Some platforms like Slack offer one simple toggle to enter the "Do Not Disturb" mode.
+Use it to minimize distractions, so you can find what you need to focus on, faster.

+#### - Gmail -

+Opt-in to google calendars you are interested in or obligated to.

+You may do the following:

+- Pin/star items that need future attention.
+Archive them as soon as they're done, or no longer needed.
+- Optionally snooze items that need future attention.
+Archive them as soon as they're done, or no longer needed.
+- Archive the rest.

+A busy email inbox is a contributing factor to interruptions.
+Instead of striving to achieve "Inbox Zero", try to be as close as possible to "Everything Zero".
+This means diligently clear or defer any information that is not work-related.

+#### - Asana -

+Opt-in to projects that you are interested in or obligated to.

+## Second line of Communication: Meeting

+If you need to set up a meeting with someone, budget communication time.

 1. Aggressively timebox them.
 If a meeting was set to be an hour-long, ask if it can be shortened to 30 minutes; if it was set to be 30 minutes long, ask if it can be shortened to 15 minutes... better yet, see if you can do it without a meeting.
 2. Write down the agenda, and prepare every participant by sending the agenda out before the meeting.